standstaff/docs2/_xcl/dep/case.md

 udver: '2'
 ---

-Classical Armenian uses combinations of inflectional case forms and adpositions [adpositions](xcl-pos/ADP) to express semantic case.
+Classical Armenian uses combinations of inflectional case forms and [adpositions](xcl-pos/ADP) to express semantic case.
 In UD, adpositions are treated as dependents of the nominal, to which they are attached.
 The relation between the nominal and the adposition is labelled `case`.

 ~~~ sdparse
 ի Գաղիղեա \n into Galilee